Valarie Bell, Primary Instructor

 “Bloom where you are planted.”
 Sierra, probably

-Jessica Bell, With Bells On
+Jessica Reid, With Bells On

 after-school activity that quickly became a full time job each summer.
 Paid with candy, Oasis bricks and spare flowers, she learned the trade early and thoroughly.
 As she grew, she took on greater responsibilities with Event Design Group, first learning to green and fill arrangements but graduating at the age of 8 to building complete floral centerpieces used by the monolithic company.